opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.magnitude(x, y[, magnitude]) -> magnitude

-    :param x: Floating-point array of x-coordinates of the vectors.
+    :param x: floating-point array of x-coordinates of the vectors.

-    :param y: Floating-point array of y-coordinates of the vectors.
-It must have the same size as  ``x`` .
+    :param y: floating-point array of y-coordinates of the vectors; it must have the same size as ``x``.

-    :param magnitude: Destination array of the same size and type as  ``x`` .
+    :param magnitude: output array of the same size and type as ``x``.

 The function ``magnitude`` calculates the magnitude of 2D vectors formed from the corresponding elements of ``x`` and ``y`` arrays: